antscher/Project_calendar_rooms/code_service_server_python/web_local_consol/README.md

 - ESP device management and status monitoring
 - Calendar configuration and QR code generation
 - Basic authentication for secure access

+## 🧑‍💻 Author
+Made with 🧠 by Antscher

+---